-The Board and the Association recognize that the availability of optimum school facilities for both student and teacher is desirable to insure the high quality education that is the goal of both the teacher and the Board.
+The Board and the Association recognize that the availability of optimum school facilities for both student and teacher is desirable to ensure the high quality education that is the goal of both the teacher and the Board.

 14.9.
-Because the pupil-teacher ratio is an important aspect to an effective educational program, the parties agree to review class sizes.
-In grades K - 6/ self contained classrooms where class size exceeds thirty (30) students, the teacher will be paid \$4.00 per student per day excluding physical education, band, music and elementary art.
+Because the pupil-teacher ratio is an important aspect to an effective Educational program, the parties agree to review class sizes.
+In grades K - 6/ self-contained classrooms where class size enrollment exceeds thirty-two (32) students, the teacher will be paid \$4.00 per student over 32.
+The \$4.00 per student will be daily (not based on student attendance).
+The \$4.00 per student will be discontinued when class numbers drop below 32, due to students no longer enrolled at North Huron or a permanent drop excluding physical education, band, music and elementary art.
 Less than a full day will be prorated.
 In grades 7 - 12 the parties agree that the class size should meet the following standards: